 The unconscious no sooner touches us than we are it–we become unconscious of ourselves.
 That is the age-old danger, instinctively known and feared by primitive man, who himself stands so very close to this pleroma.
 His consciousness is still uncertain, wobbling on its feet.
 It is still childish, having just emerged from the primal waters.
 A wave of the unconscious may easily roll over it, and then he forgets who he was and does thing that are strange to him.
 Hence primitives are afraid of uncontrolled emotions, because consciousness breaks down under them and gives way to possession.
 All man’s strivings have therefore been directed towards the consolidation of consciousness.
 This was the purpose of rite and dogma; they were dams and walls to keep back the dangers of the unconscious, the ‘perils of the soul.’
-Primitive rites consist accordingly in the exorcizing of spirits, the lifting of spells, the averting of the evil omen, propitiation, purification, and the production by sympathetic magic of helpful occurrences.
+Primitive rites consist accordingly in the exorcizing of spirits, the lifting of spells, the averting of the evil omen, propitiation, purification, and the production by sympathetic magic of helpful occurrences.” — C.G.
+Jung

-Jung says more, but I will stop paraphrasing at this point for this is where my journey seems to be ending too with the unconscious sea breaking in.
+Jung says more, but I will stop paraphrasing his thinking at this point for this is where my own journey seems to be ending up at the unconscious sea that is breaking in.
 In my story about The Divine Dodo, I attempt to capture through this simple, childish tale, the dangers of this journey that I am attempting.
 I have begun to realize (thanks to the random post that came back out of nowhere and another sleepless night) that this little bird, the Dodo, believes himself capable of maintaining his individual consciousness inside the depths of the darkest parts of the unconscious—quite impertinent for a little bird, and perhaps that’s is why he went extinctic in our modern real world.
 The last post of the Dodo’s journey seems to capture what Jung describes (perhaps this was in my subconscious when I wrote it, but I certainly did not consciously remember it when I wrote the last part of the journey of the Dodo): “For what comes after the door is, surprisingly enough, a boundless expanse full of unprecedented uncertainty, with apparently no inside and no outside, no above and no below, no here and no there, no mine and no thine, no good and no bad.”

 The Dodo entering through the door of the soul leading to the deep well (left) & The Dodo lost in the boundless expanse (above) — Original artwork by Bébé